by Brian Awehali

 Liu’s fine report stays properly focused on China, but it’s worth noting just how interconnected the planet’s systems are.
 You cannot have dozens of Grade-5 toxic rivers flowing through a country this large without that poison leaking into the system, seeping throughout the oceans and all marine life, metasticizing through the atmosphere, and permeating simply everything.
 My point in saying that is not to point an alarmist finger at big bad China, but to underscore how we are all, for better or worse, in this together.
 We in the Western world honed and perfected the industrial processes most to blame, and we erected the market forces, system of economic globalization, and blind worship of materialism now very much driving the Chinese industrial cancer juggernaut.

 Yes, we.
 Us.
 We’re to blame.
 For not using even the feeble democratic mechanisms our badly listing society still places at our disposal.
-For letting our government sell us out at Copenhagen.
+For letting our governments sell us out at climate summit after climate summit.
 For letting rich people and corporations hijack our governments and economies while we all went on participating in this mistakeholder economy.
 For worshipping a materialistic way of life that’s quite clearly not sustainable in a world without one have for every hundred or hundred thousand have-nots.
 For driving cars once it’s well-known how hideous they are from almost every angle.
 For plastic, for television.

 Chickens coming home to roost.